wp-plugins/easy-testimonials/readme.txt

 == Changelog ==

+= 1.5.9.1 =
+* Update: Adds ability to use the excerpt with Read More functionality via the cycle shortcode.
+* Minor Feature: Adds ability to control output of images in the via the cycle shortcode.

 = 1.5.9 =
 * Feature: Outputs shortcode to list testimonials in a category inside the Category list in the admin area.
 * Feature: Adds ability to control image display via the shortcodes.